 - ½ cup (128g) creamy natural almond butter

 - 1.5 flax eggs 1.5 tablespoons flax meal + 4 tablespoons water, whisk and let set for 10 minutes

 - ½ cup Alter Eco Salted Almond Dark Chocolate chopped (I used one bar)

 - ¼ cup toasted almonds chopped

 - 1 teaspoon flaky sea salt

 Preheat oven to 350°F. Line with parchment and lightly grease an 8x8” baking pan.

-Add the almond flour, salt, and cocoa powder to the chocolate mixture and once it’s stirred in, fold in the Salted Almond chocolate chunks and toasted almonds.
+Add the almond flour, salt, baking soda, and cocoa powder to the chocolate mixture and once it’s stirred in, fold in the Salted Almond chocolate chunks and toasted almonds.